rawwwj00/Python/README.md

 # Python
-All the programs and projects associated with python can be found in this repository.
+All the programs associated with python can be found in this repository.